pu-shi/pu-shi.github.io/_pages/about.md

 Research Interests
 ---
-Distributed optimization, machine learning, networked multi-agent systems.
+Distributed optimization, machine learning, multi-agent networks.

 See [here](https://pu-shi.github.io/lab/) for our research topics, and [here](https://pu-shi.github.io/publications/) for our publications.